 “Read dee one,” he said.

-And with the earnestness that only a child can project, he scooted into my lap, leaned back, and let me open the front cover.
+And with the earnestness that only a child can project, he scooted into my lap, leaned back and let me open the front cover.
 He wasn’t holding a grudge because I slammed his head into the car, didn’t like me any less, didn’t assume the worst about my motivations.
 Tears pooled at the corners of my eyes.
 I couldn’t remember the last time I approached my professional relationships and friendships without cynicism.
 What if I treated the people in my life with even just a measure of the sincerity Harrison just showed me?

 By the time we made it to the last page, his eyelids had begun to droop.
-I didn’t say it out loud, but as Gillian and I got Harrison ready for naptime, I knew that I could love this kid in a way that I never before understood.
+I didn’t say it out loud, but as Gillian and I got Harrison ready for naptime, I knew that I could love this kid in a way that I had never before understood.

 * * *